Effect of Dark Energy in Geometrothermodynamics and Phase Transitions of Regular Bardeen AdS Black Hole: Thermodynamics of Regular-Bardeen black hole

-\end{widetext} $C_P-S$ plot is obtained from this equation, which shows critical behavior (figure \ref{CS} ) below certain pressure $(P_c)$ .
-Figure (\ref{CS}) shows that below the critical pressure $P<P_c$, there are two singular points, which reduce to one when $P=P_c$, and above $P>P_c$, these divergence disappears.
-In figure (\ref{sub2}), there are three distinct regions seperated by two singular points.
+$C_P-S$ plot is obtained from this equation, which shows critical behavior (figure \ref{CS}) below certain pressure $(P_c)$.
+These plots show that below the critical pressure $P<P_c$, there are two singular points, which reduce to one when $P=P_c$, and above $P>P_c$, these divergence disappears.
+In figure \ref{sub2}, there are three distinct regions separated by two singular points.
 The Small black hole (SBH) and large black hole (LBH) regions with positive specific heat, and the intermediate black hole (IBH) with negative specific heat.
-As the positive specific heat regions are thermodynamicaly stable, phase transition takes place between small black hole and large black hole.
-From figure(\ref{CSomegas}), we observe that the quintesssence state parameter $\omega$ shifts the SBH-LBH transition to lower entropy values.
-The specific heat plotted with $\omega=-1,-\frac{1}{3},-\frac{2}{3}$ and 0 shows the deviation.
-When $\omega = 0$, the intermediate region vanishes.
-Only two regions exists, one with negative and other with positive specific heat, the behavior is similar to that of regular Bardeen black hole \citep{THARANATH2013}.
+As the positive specific heat regions are thermodynamically stable, a phase transition occurs between a small black hole and a large black hole.
+This result is analogous to Reissner-Nordstr{\"o}m AdS black holes surrounded by quintessence\citep{QuienRNThomas2012}.
+In figure \ref{CSomegas}, we observe that the quintessence state parameter $\omega$ shifts the SBH-LBH transition to lower entropy values.
+The specific heat plotted with $\omega=-1,-\frac{1}{3},-\frac{2}{3}$ and $0$ shows the deviation.
+As the initial and final phases have positive specific heat for $\omega\neq 0$, the system can exhibit a \emph{reentrant phase transition} (RPT).
+However, when $\omega = 0$, the intermediate region vanishes, and only two regions exist, one with negative and the other with positive specific heat.
+Therefore we can conclude that it is the quintessence field surrounding the black hole that leads to \emph{reentrant phase transitions} which is absent in regular Bardeen AdS black hole.

-The small–large black hole phase transition observed in this black hole is analogous to the liquid–gas transition in Van der Waals gas like in Reissner-Nordstr{\"o}m AdS black holes.
-The notable difference compared to Van der Waals gas is the ratio $\frac{P_c v_c}{T_c}$, which doesnot appear to be a constant value 3/8, as the critical temperature $T_c$ depends on the quintessence.
+For more details in the thermodynamic instability, we study Gibbs free energy $\left(G=M-T S\right)$.
+At fixed quintessence parameter $\omega=-2/3$, the Gibbs free energy in terms of entropy S and pressure P is given by,

+Like in the case of a specific heat plot, the Gibbs free energy also indicates a phase transition.
+A swallowtail behavior is expected when G is plotted against temperature T, but inverting equation(\ref{eqn:Hawking temperature}) is difficult.
+However, the Gibbs free energy plotted as a function of entropy at critical pressure $P_c=0.207$ shows a local minimum near the critical value of S.